Società Filarmonica Maria Mater Gratiæ

 The Società Filarmonica Maria Mater Gratiæ is a band club in Żabbar, Malta.

-Founded in 1883 by Francesco Saverio Briffa, the organization was initially known as "Societa del Żabbar" or "the village band".
+Founded in 1883 by Francesco Saverio Briffa and the Zabbar musician, Mro Giuseppe Micallef.
+It is the first band club in Zabbar.
 The club's main aim is cultivating a love of music.
 Throughout the years, the club has organized numerous music concerts held by the band itself.
 One of the club's main activities is the participation in its patron's feast, that of Our Lady Of Graces.
 The club's premises has always been in Sanctuary street, a stone's throw away from the parish church dedicated to the same patron.
 The club also has a certain nickname which identify it across the Maltese Islands, "Tal-Baqra".
-The nickname "Tal-Baqra" was originally formed after the first bandmaster of the club, who was known as "Il-Baqrambur".
+The nickname "Tal-Baqra" was originally formed after the first bandmaster of the club, who was known as "Il-Baqrambun".
 The nickname was formed to identify the club from the two local clubs that honor Żabbar.
 The other nickname, "Tal-Grazzja" was formed for their loved patron, Our Lady of Graces.
 Bandclubs in Malta usually compare themselves to a certain animal as their mascot.
 In this case, this society compares itself to the lion, as a king, showing strength and pride.
 The club's colour is blue, usually blended with white or yellow.

 History

 How It Started

-The first band in Żabbar was formed by Francesco Saverio Briffa together with the band's first conductor, Maestro Giuseppe Micallef, also known as "Il-Baqrambun".
+This was the first band in Żabbar formed by Francesco Saverio Briffa together with the band's first conductor, Maestro Giuseppe Micallef, also known as "Il-Baqrambun".
 Maestro Giuseppe Micallef had huge talent in this category, boasting his experience with the Royal Malta Fencible Artillery and as conductor on a number of HMS Ships.
 One of his earliest known works in relation with Żabbar and its Patron Saint is a hymn for Our Lady of Graces, finished in 1879.

 On 26 May 1887 a concert was organized by this first Żabbar band under the name of Banda Santa Maria for the occasion of the 50th anniversary of the coronation of Queen Victoria.
 This is the first documented appearance of any Żabbar band and shows the beginning of the musical history of this village.
 Soon after this mentioned concert a disagreement between the members resulted in another new band club.
 The reason for this disagreement was that some members wanted Mro.
 Carmelo Abela Scolaro to be their bandmaster, while others still wanted Maestro Giuseppe Micallef.
 The founder, Francesco Saverio Briffa together with Mro.
 Micallef kept with the original band club, while Societa' Filarmoniva San Michele was then founded as an offspring.
 Following this dispute and split the original band is then found to be named Societa' Filarmonica Maria delle Grazie or Società Filarmonica Maria Mater Gratiæ, a name which connects this band club exclusively with Żabbar's own Patron Saint.
 The club was also nicknamed "Tal-Baqra" derived from the club's bandmaster nickname - Il-Baqrambun.